 12. Living Our Values

 It has been estimated that 98% of our harm to animals comes from our food choices.
-Yet scientific evidence has irrefutably demonstrated that we do not need meat, milk or eggs to thrive.
-Once we understand that eating animals is not a requirement for good health, and if we have access to nutritious plant-based foods, then the choice to continue consuming animal products anyway is a choice to harm and kill animals for pleasure — simply because we like the taste.
+Yet science has irrefutably demonstrated that humans do not need meat, dairy or eggs to thrive.
+Once we understand that eating animals is not a requirement for good health, and if we have access to nutritious plant-based foods, then the choice to continue consuming animal products anyway is a choice for animals to be harmed and killed for our pleasure — simply because we like the taste.

 But harming animals for pleasure goes against core values we hold in common — which is why, for example, we oppose practices like dog fighting on principle.
 But it can’t be wrong to harm animals for pleasure in one instance, and not the other.

 The only way for our values to mean anything — the only way for our values to actually be our values — is if they are reflected in the choices we freely make.
 And every day, we have the opportunity to live our values through our food choices.
 If we value kindness over violence, if we value being compassionate over causing unnecessary harm, and if we have access to non-animal alternatives, then veganism is the only consistent expression of our values.

 Author’s note: It’s important to recognize that veganism isn’t just a diet.
 Our society is literally built on animal exploitation, from clothing and cosmetics to household cleaners, from cruel medical experiments to puppy mills.
 And while living vegan entails making an effort to avoid using animals in all areas of life, the choices we make about the food we eat are an important place to start.

 To learn more about vegan eating, check out our Guide to Going Dairy Free and our Guide to Veganizing Your Favorite Egg Dishes (with tips on cooking and baking without eggs).
 Also be sure to read this essential overview of vegan nutrition.
 Questions about B12?
 Go here.